Skip to main content

 COPD

-If you smoke or have smoked, chronic cough could be due to a chronic lung condition called COPD (sometimes called emphysema or chronic bronchitis).
-If you're over 35, have ever smoked and have chronic cough, bring up sputum regularly, get bronchitis in winter, and get wheezy or out of breath, COPD may be to blame.
+If you smoke or have smoked, a persistent cough could be due to a long term lung condition called COPD - sometimes called emphysema or chronic bronchitis.
+If you're over 35, have ever smoked and have a persistent cough, bring up phlegm regularly, get bronchitis in winter, and get wheezy or out of breath, COPD may be to blame.
 It can be diagnosed easily by a test called spirometry, which involves blowing into a special machine.

 Asthma